Lake Planning for Community Groups

 Lake planning is a strategic process that provides the opportunity to engage all community members and partners, to develop and implement actions to maintain or improve the natural and social qualities of life on our lakes, rivers and shoreline communities.

 The ultimate goal of a successful Lake Plan is to see the priorities identified in the Plan adopted by the local municipal or county Official Plan.
-Learn more about land use planning and government engagement from FOCA’s additional webpage.
+Learn more about land use planning and government engagement from FOCA’s additional webpages.

 Learn about making a lake plan!